 Nottingham, England: 1891-96.

-The album features multiple autographs and accompanying photographs of all three dating from their chamber music performances given at Nottingham, together with numerous other autographs and photographs of leading musicians and singers who were associated with Joachim and the Hallé orchestra, including the cellist Carl Fuchs, and violinist Willy Hess, a student of Joachim's and the concertmaster of the Hallé orchestra and later the Boston Symphony.
+The album features numerous autographs and accompanying photographs of Joachim, Neruda, and Hallé, dating from their chamber music performances given at Nottingham, together with numerous other autographs and photographs of leading musicians and singers who were associated with Joachim and the Hallé orchestra, including the cellist Carl Fuchs, and violinist Willy Hess, a student of Joachim's and the concertmaster of the Hallé orchestra and later the Boston Symphony.

 The series of “Popular Classical Concerts” at Nottingham was established in 1891 by William Allen, owner of William Allen & Company: “Paper merchants, Pasteboard and Fancy Box manufacturers.”
 It appears likely that Allen was also the artist who designed the plates, as indicated by the monogram “WA.”
-The plates feature various bold floral designs that combine popular Japanese themes and art nouveau.
+The plates feature various bold floral designs that combine then popular Japanese themes with art nouveau moments.

-A remarkable and strikingly original album, documenting the performance for a popular audience of classical music, including several contemporary works, by Europe’s leading artists.
+A remarkable and strikingly original album, documenting the performances for a popular audience of classical music, including several contemporary works, by Europe’s leading musicians and composers.